leninepestana/bdsqueries/README.md

                 .map(x -> new CustomerNameMinDTO(x)).collect(Collectors.toList());
 ```

-With the *CustomerNameMinDTO* list implemented I can now loop on top of the DTO as like in the code below and have the same result
+With the *CustomerNameMinDTO* list implemented I can now loop on top of the DTO as like in the code below and have the same result.

 ```java
 for (CustomerNameMinDTO obj : result1) {